Bracket: History

-Most typewriters only had the left and right parentheses.
+Most typewriters only had the left and right round brackets.
 Square brackets appeared with some teleprinters.

 Braces (curly brackets) first became part of a character set with the 8-bit code of the IBM 7030 Stretch.

 In 1961, ASCII contained parentheses, square, and curly brackets, and also less-than and greater-than signs that could be used as angle brackets.

 Typography

 In English, typographers mostly prefer not to set brackets in italics, even when the enclosed text is italic.
 However, in other languages like German, if brackets enclose text in italics, they are usually also set in italics.

-Parentheses or round brackets
+Parentheses, or round brackets

 The marks and are parentheses /pəˈrɛnθᵻsiːz/ (singular parenthesis /pəˈrɛnθᵻsᵻs/) in American English, and either round brackets or simply brackets in British English.

-In formal writing, "parentheses" is also used in British English.
+In formal writing, "parenthesis" is also used in British English.

 Uses of ( )

 Parentheses contain adjunctive material that serves to clarify (in the manner of a gloss) or is aside from the main point.

 A comma before or after the material can also be used, though if the sentence contains commas for other purposes, visual confusion may result.
 A dash before and after the material is also sometimes used.

-Parentheses may be used in formal writing to add supplementary information, such as "Senator John McCain (R - Arizona) spoke at length".
+Parentheses may be used in formal writing to add supplementary information, such as "Senator John McCain (R – Arizona) spoke at length".
 They can also indicate shorthand for "either singular or plural" for nouns, e.g. "the claim(s)".
-It can also be used for gender-neutral language, especially in languages with grammatical gender, e.g. "(s)he agreed with his/her physician" (the slash in the second instance, as one alternative is replacing the other, not adding to it).
+It can also be used for gender-neutral language when one gender adds letters to the other, e.g. "(s)he agreed with his/her physician" (the slash is used in his/her because it replaces letters, not just adds them).
+It can also be used for converting between the imperial and metric system, e.g. "0 C".

 Parenthetical phrases have been used extensively in informal writing and stream of consciousness literature.
 Examples include the southern American author William Faulkner (see Absalom, Absalom! and the Quentin section of The Sound and the Fury) as well as poet E. E. Cummings.

 Parentheses have historically been used where the em dash is currently used in alternatives, such as "parenthesis)(parentheses".
 Examples of this usage can be seen in editions of Fowler's Dictionary of Modern English Usage.

 Parentheses may be nested (generally with one set (such as this) inside another set).
-This is not commonly used in formal writing (though sometimes other brackets [especially square brackets] will be used for one or more inner set of parentheses [in other words, secondary {or even tertiary} phrases can be found within the main parenthetical sentence]).
+This is not commonly used in formal writing (though sometimes other brackets [especially square brackets] will be used for one or more inner sets of parentheses [in other words, secondary {or even tertiary} phrases can be found within the main parenthetical sentence]).